omargarciajr/Python-Projects/README.md

 # Python-Projects
-Projects for in progress and completed as I learn the Python Language
+In-progress and completed projects as I learn the Python Language